lamindb.UPath

 The logical parent of the path.

-An object providing sequence-like access to the components in the filesystem path.
+A sequence providing access to the logical ancestors of the path.

 The fsspec protocol for the path.